dima1203oleg/PREDATOR12/docs/ops/kubernetes_actions.md

 ## CI coverage
 - `.github/workflows/ci.yml` includes a `kubernetes` job that runs `helm lint` and `helm template` to catch syntax and rendering issues early.
 - The deploy workflow reuses Helm linting before updating image tags and calling ArgoCD, preventing broken charts from reaching GitOps.
+- The scheduled guard workflow `.github/workflows/ops-autoheal.yml` runs every 6 hours (and via `workflow_dispatch`) to lint, render, and kubeconform-validate manifests.
+When `ARGOCD_AUTOHEAL=true` and ArgoCD secrets are configured, it attempts an automated sync for hands-off recovery.

 ## Self-healing and redirection of failed tasks
 - Pods expose readiness/liveness probes hitting `/health` on the backend and `/` on the frontend.
 Kubernetes restarts unhealthy pods automatically.